Success Story

 Initial Situation

-Austria-based ARZ Allgemeines Rechenzentrum GmbH manages over five million accounts and 12,400 workstations on their z/OS machines, which process 7.8 million transactions each day.
+Austria-based ARZ Allgemeines Rechenzentrum GmbH manages over five million accounts and 12,400 workstations on their IBM z/OS machines, which process 7.8 million transactions each day.
+IBM Z delivers the security, resiliency, performance and agility.

 For load balancing and scalability purposes, the mainframes are grouped into clusters (Parallel Sysplex).
 This generates Operlog data, a special log format that is time-consuming to process and monitor, as well as requiring specialist expertise.